 Before the transition Peter ate a lot of chicken, and most non-chicken meals included red meat and fish.
 He has also noted how much alcohol and soft drinks he drank then.

-The decision to stop eating meat and drinking alcohol came quickly and while it was his, his partner Anna had cooked him enough vegetarian meals which had impressed him and introduced new foods.
+The decision to stop eating meat and drinking alcohol came quickly.
+While it was his decision, his partner Anna had cooked him enough vegetarian meals which had impressed him and introduced new foods.

 “The difference in my recovery time and energy levels has been the biggest thing I’ve noticed.
 In between matches, my recovery time has been fantastic and it has improved out of sight.
 This is really important when there is a short turnaround between matches.
 We have had some big games in the past couple of years and I’ve been really pleased with how my body, since making the change to a plant-based diet, has been able to handle the workload and bounce back from big training sessions and games without sustaining an injury.”

 While Peter has had some great health benefits from changing his diet, it’s not the only motivator.